Relatively Smart: A New Approach for Instance-Optimal Learning: Distribution Families

 Define a new domain $\X'$ which ``tags'' each $x \in \X$ with the name of a distribution $\D \in \DD$; formally, $\X' = \X \times \DD$.
 Now extend $\H$ to $\X'$ by simply ignoring the tags; i.e., for each $h \in \H$ define $h'(x,\D) = h(x)$ and $\H'= \{h' : h \in \H\}$.
 Finally, port each distribution $\D \in \DD$ to the subset of the domain tagged with $\D$, preserving probabilities; i.e., let $\D'$ be such that $\probs{\D'}{(x,\D)} = \probs{\D}{x}$, and let $\DD' = \{\D' : \D \in \DD\}$.
 Clearly $\X'$ and $\DD'$ are countable.

 Any sample from a distribution in $\D' \in \DD'$ uniquely identifies it, so the learner which identifies $\D'$ then implements the optimal distribution-fixed learner for it is $(1,m)$-smart.
 For the same reason, the optimal distribution-fixed error for each $\D' \in \DD'$, equal to the optimal distribution-fixed error for its precursor $\D \in \DD$, is soundly certifiable.
 Any learner which ignores the tags, such as ERM or OIG, does no better on $\D'$ than on its precursor $\D$, for any sample size.
-Recalling that $\DD$ is not smartly learnable, we conclude that no such learner is relatively smart over $\DD'$. \end{proof}
+Recalling that $\DD$ is not smartly learnable, we conclude that no such learner is relatively smart over $\DD'$. \end{proof} The tag construction should be viewed as a deliberately simple example of a broader phenomenon.
+Whenever marginal distributions in the family can be learned well from unlabeled data---of which recognizing a unique tag is the most trivial example---and moreover this aids in subsequent supervised learning, algorithms such as ERM or OIG which do not perform such unsupervised learning of the marginal need not be relatively smart.

 \begin{theorem} There is hypothesis class on a countable domain, and a countable distribution family~$\DD$ on that domain, such that no learner is relatively smart over~$\DD$. \end{theorem} \begin{proof} To rule out relatively smart learning, we show that it suffices for $\DD$ to satisfy two properties: (i) $\DD$ does not admit a smart learner, and (ii) $\DD$ is \emph{well separated} in that there exists an absolute constant $c\in [0,1)$ so that $\probs{\D'}{\supp(\D)} < c$ for any distinct\unsddelete{ pair of distributions} $\D,\D' \in \DD$.